jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/utilities/Hot Patching/README.md

 # Hot Patched Configuration Files

-My T450 Hot Patched method.
+Lenovo T450 Hot Patched method.
 This configuration should be universal across all Broadwell based ThinkPad devices and probably most Broadwell based hackintosh setups with minor modifications needed.
+(Credit REHABMAN and JCSNIDER for their Hot Patched files which made this possible)

 #